 - Increase carbohydrate intake 24 hours leading up to an event

-- Focus on easily digestible high-GI, low-fibre foods with ample protein and reduce fat intake
+- Focus on easily digestible high-GI, low-fiber foods with ample protein and reduce fat intake

 - Hydrate well the day and morning before a race

-- Pre-race meal should contain sufficient carbohydrates with moderate protein and to your preference
+- The pre-race meal should contain sufficient carbohydrates with moderate protein and to your preference

-- Practice any nutritional strategies prior to competition so you’re used to it
+- Practice any nutritional strategies prior to the competition so you’re used to it

 - Additional carbohydrates are not needed during a 10K race, just drink water to thirst